mahmoud/ashes/COMPATIBILITY.md

 Release 2.0.0 - Core Enhancements

-[?]
-PR-305 change the default getPath behaviour to walk up the context tree [ ] GH-292,GH-266 support storing the current template name in the global context [NA] PR-295, upgrade jasmine-node to work with node 0.10 [ ] PR-278, remove the strip option that was added in previous releases
+[PENDING:jvanasco] PR-305 change the default getPath behaviour to walk up the context tree [ ] GH-292,GH-266 support storing the current template name in the global context [NA] PR-295, upgrade jasmine-node to work with node 0.10 [ ] PR-278, remove the strip option that was added in previous releases